Nordic Optical Telescope Text Size: Smaller Text Normal Text Larger Text

 • Take the filter from the carousel, use optical paper when handling the filter.

-• For relatively thick filters the metal ring holding down the filter can stick out above the filter holder.
+• For relatively thick filters (about 8 mm or more) the metal ring holding down the filter can stick out above the filter holder.
 Such filter should only be installed in filter wheel B. (If you put them in the FASU A, the wheel can get stuck and/or the filter can fall out of the wheel!!!)

 • There are a set of plastic rings to be used together with the 95mm round filterholders for FASU in order to mount ING TAURUS filters, which are 76mm round and about 14 mm thick.
 At most 4 such filters can be mounted at the same time.
 The set of rings is found in the drawer "FASU rings".
 Mount such that the filter protrudes in the upward direction when viewing the filterholder the way it is mounted in FASU, and mount them only in FASU B.